Wen-Juan/Rana_Transcriptome/README.md

 for_loop_codeml.sh

 ### Step 5 Tissue specificity Tau calculation, investigating relationship between Tau with dN/dS, and between Tau and sex bias.
+see the scripts in folder /script/ tau.R
+5groups_venn.R
+Expression_slidingwindow.r

 ### Step6 Gene ontology analysis
 see the scripts in folder /script/